What’s a sales process? We’re glad you asked.

 You’ll likely start by selling your company to a potential buyer, not just its product.

 But you’ll need to get through that quickly.

-You can create a poor buying experience if you yammer on about awards, explain the company’s history, etc. for too long.
+While talking about your company is an important part of your sales presentation, you can create a poor buying experience if you yammer on about awards, explain the company’s history, etc. for too long.

 If you speak generally about your company for two minutes or less, you’ll be fine: